Marie L. Greenwood Academy serves 527 students in grades Prekindergarten-8.

 Percent Eligible For Free Lunch

-Marie L. Greenwood Academy's student population of 602 students has stayed relatively flat over five school years.
+Marie L. Greenwood Academy's student population of 527 students has declined by 12% over five school years.

 The teacher population of 33 teachers has declined by 19% over five school years.

 Total Classroom Teachers

 Marie L. Greenwood Academy is ranked within the bottom 50% of all 1,734 schools in Colorado (based off of combined math and reading proficiency testing data) for the 2020-21 school year.